 E1 · E2

 A historic 7th Ward residential property built by hand by Jup's uncle, Herman.
 The home served as a vital multi-generational cultural sanctuary.
 During the mid-20th-century segregation era, it functioned as a safe haven and high-class lodging for traveling Black master musicians, including Cab Calloway, who were barred from downtown white hotels.
-Decades later, it remained a pillar of family heritage where Aunt Lou anchored the family lineage, serving as a critical geographic and emotional checkpoint on Jup's daily commute from McMain High School to the Ninth Ward.
+Decades later, it remained a pillar of family heritage where the family matriarch anchored the family lineage, serving as a critical geographic and emotional checkpoint on Jup's daily commute from McMain High School to the Ninth Ward.

 Bebopping (The Dance Origin)